 MC: This plugin allows users to get the results of an Elasticsearch query and store them as raw data in CSV, JSON, and plain-text formats.

-CW: What would you consider are some of the biggest benefits of Nagios Exchange?
+CW: What Would You Consider Some of the Biggest Benefits of Nagios Exchange?

-MC: This application initially started as a project for migrating an OSS Elastic stack’s data and configurations to Nagios Log Server, though that project may be quite a ways out from completion.
+MC: This application initially started as a project for migrating an OSS Elastic Stack’s data and configurations to Nagios Log Server, though that project may be quite a ways off from completion.

 MC: I hope this application allows people to get more out of their Nagios Log Server setup and enables them to more fluidly integrate the software with existing solutions.